AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Activate Alibaba Cloud CDN.md

 3. Select a**billing method** and select **Alibaba Cloud CDN Terms of Service**.

-    For more information about billing methods supported by Alibaba Cloud CDN, see[CDN Pricing](https://www.alibabacloud.com/zh/product/cdn/pricing).
+    For more information about billing methods supported by Alibaba Cloud CDN, see [CDN Pricing](https://www.alibabacloud.com/product/cdn/pricing).

 4. Click **Activate Now**.